 My requirement is that I make the attempt, feel what comes up, spend time observing visually, and keep coming back to the playfulness of it.

 Probably all this is in the Artist’s Way and I had just forgotten it, or is it in the Drawing on the Right Side of your Brain?
 Certainly much of it is coming from the study group with Sarah Oblinger.
 It feels like the kind of thing I just had to experience, will experience over and over, in order to get it from the inside.
-It seems to be the only way to call up the commitment to do it, to match the will with the desire.
+It seems to be the only way to call up the commitment to do it, to match

 As I’m journaling this in my sketch book, I keep asking myself to come back to the tree trunk.
 Just look at the place that is attracting my eye, soaking up the feeling and letting the pencil do as it will.